fpjohnston/TECO-64/doc/glossary.md

 does not occur at the current pointer position, the pointer position is moved back one character and the search is tried again.
-This continues until the string is found or until the boundary of the search has been reached or until the beginning of the current text buffer has been reached.
+This continues until the string is found or until the boundary of the search has been reached or until the beginning of the current edit buffer has been reached.
 Backward searches are initiated by using a negative argument to a search command or by using an argument pair m,n with m greater than n to an FB or FC command.

 **Bounded searches**

-A search command that requires searching only a portion of the text buffer.
+A search command that requires searching only a portion of the edit buffer.
 Of particular importance is the case where you only want to search the current line for a given string.
 Bounded searches are accomplished using the FB command.